ROCm/hipfort/docs/tutorials/rocsparse-examples.rst

 ``sddmm`` is the transpose of the SpMM data flow: the dense product ``A*B`` is evaluated only at the nonzero positions of a sparse ``C``, giving ``C = alpha * (A*B) .* spy(C) + beta*C``.
 It is the core primitive behind attention and graph-neural-network kernels.
-The example uses dense descriptors for ``A`` and ``B``, a CSR descriptor for ``C``, and the three sddmm stages.
+The program uses dense descriptors for ``A`` and ``B``, a CSR descriptor for ``C``, and the three sddmm stages.

 .. literalinclude:: ../../test/f2008/rocsparse/rocsparse_dsddmm.f08